明系魔法吟唱之3.1 -- 我的Claude规则文件分享

 Runtime Assertion Checks (RAC)

-Insert runtime assertions on critical paths.
+Suggest runtime assertions on critical paths (advisory, not mandatory).
 RACs catch inconsistent state early, before it propagates downstream and corrupts data.
 Always enabled in dev/testing; switchable off in production via config flag.
+Final decision on whether to add RAC is made during code review — do not treat missing RAC as a code smell.

-Implementation: Use a shared RAC.assert(condition, message) helper that checks a config flag.
+Implementation: Use the shared RAC.assert(condition, message) helper (io.linewise.core.RAC) that checks a config flag.
 When disabled, assertions are no-ops.
 When enabled, they throw immediately.

 What should have RAC: - Money/balance operations — assert balance >= 0 after debit, assert credit + debit = expected total - Inconsistent state transitions — assert valid transitions in state machines (e.g., SOP stage: draft→processing→published, never published→draft; RAG index: PENDING→INDEXING→INDEXED, never backward).
 Throw immediately on invalid transition to prevent downstream pollution. - Tenant isolation — assert search_path matches expected tenant schema before writes.
 Wrong schema = cross-tenant data leak. - Embedding dimensions — assert vector length matches expected dimension (768 for text, 1408 for video) before pgvector insert.
 Wrong dimension corrupts similarity search silently. - Idempotency — assert no duplicate job submission for same entity (K8s jobs, Quartz jobs).
 Duplicates waste resources. - Invariant preservation — any operation where a post-condition violation would silently corrupt data rather than fail visibly.